Crime increased after police halted island night patrols

-Reports of crimes rose by 55% during a policing trial on a Scottish island that slashed overnight cover, figures show.
+Reports to incidents rose by 55% during a policing trial on a Scottish island that slashed overnight cover, figures show.

 Police Scotland launched a new regime in May putting officers on call rather than on the beat from 12am to 8am during the week and from 2am to 8am at weekends.